Master of Health Administration (MHA) Program

 To be considered for admission, applicants must meet the following requirements:

-- Hold a minimum of a bachelor's degree or its equivalent from a recognized institution
+- Hold a minimum of a bachelor's degree or its equivalent from an accredited university or college.

 - Submit complete, official transcripts from all colleges or universities attended

 - Submit official scores from one of the following graduate admissions examinations: Graduate Record Examination (GRE), Graduate Management Aptitude Test (GMAT), Medical College Admissions Test (MCAT), Law School Admissions Test (LSAT) or Pharmacy School Admissions Test (PCAT).
 The examination requirement is waived for applicants possessing a professional doctoral degree with a license to practice in the United States.

 - Applicants with foreign transcripts must also include an official WES or ECE transcript evaluation report listing course-by-course U.S. grade point equivalencies.

 - International applicants must demonstrate satisfactory proficiency in oral and written English before being granted admission.
 Minimum TOEFL exam requirements: written=550; computer-based= 213; internet-based=79.
 The TOEFL is waived if the applicant has earned a high school diploma or a bachelor or master degree from an accredited institution within the United States or Canada.

 - Three (3) letters of recommendation

 - If invited for an interview, applicants are expected to participate in either an on-campus interview or a technology-assisted interview.